 AHAs such as lactic acid and glycolic acid gently and effectively exfoliate the skin, making them ideal ingredients to apply.
 Our AHA Smart Renewal Body Serum features natural lactic acid from yeast that works to eliminate dead skin and helps the natural skin barrier repair process, and Lactococcus to help strengthen the skin's natural barrier, all of which can support the prevention of strawberry legs.
 Don’t just focus on your legs, though.
 Reap the benefits of this serum all over by gently massaging it onto clean skin all over the body.
 While it supports better hydration levels, it doesn’t hurt to follow up the serum with a moisturizing body cream to ensure you are doing all you can to ward off strawberry legs.

 To reap the most benefits from exfoliation, don’t be afraid to use both a physical exfoliant and a chemical exfoliant.
-Monitor how your legs look and feel to determine what routine and type or combination of exfoliators work best on your strawberry legs.
+Monitor how your legs look and feel to determine what routine and type or combination of body exfoliators work best on your strawberry legs.